A♭ Minor

 What are the inversions of A♭ minor?

 Now that you've learned the root positions of A♭ minor, learning the inversions should be easy.
-To learn how to play the 1st and 2nd inversions of the chord, read below.
+To learn how to play the first and second inversions of the chord, read below.

-How to play the 1st inversion of A♭ minor
+How to play the first inversion of A♭ minor

-To play the 1st inversion of A♭ minor, place the C♭ as the lowest note in the chord.
+To play the first inversion of A♭ minor, place C♭ as the lowest note in the chord.
 Use the following fingers in your right hand to play the inversion:

 A♭ - Fifth finger (5)